gtatters/ThermalImagingWorkshop/Readme.md

 - Morning: Theory and Background to Infrared Thermal Imaging and Field Thermography

-- Afternoon: Break-out sessions using thermal imaging cameras, analysing thermal images and videos, common pitfalls in analysis and image capture
+- Afternoon: Break-out sessions using thermal imaging cameras, analysing thermal images and videos, common pitfalls in analysis and image capture.

 ## Before you attend

-- To participate in this workshop, you will need a functioning software solution for examining FLIR radiometric image files.
+- To participate in this workshop, you will need access to a PC laptop with functioning software solution for examining FLIR radiometric image files.

 - Please download FLIR Studio Starter here (https://www.flir.co.uk/instruments/thermal-studio-plan-selection/ ) and choose the free option that gives us limited access to features: